China issues 'red alert' as super typhoon approaches mainland

-SHANGHAI (Reuters) - China’s weather bureau issued a red alert early on Friday as super typhoon Lekima approached Zhejiang province on the eastern coast.
+SHANGHAI/TAIPEI (Reuters) - China’s weather bureau issued a red alert early on Friday as super typhoon Lekima approached Zhejiang province on the eastern coast, after forcing flight cancellations in Taiwan and shutting markets and businesses on the island.

-The National Meteorological Center said the typhoon, the strongest since 2014, was expected to hit the mainland in the early hours of Saturday and then turn north.
+The National Meteorological Center said the typhoon, the strongest since 2014, was expected to hit the mainland in early on Saturday and then turn north.
 It has issued gale warnings for the Yangtze river delta region, which includes Shanghai.

-Taiwan has already cancelled flights and ordered markets and schools to close on Friday as the typhoon heads northwest.
+Taiwan has already cancelled flights and ordered markets and schools to close on Friday as the typhoon heads northwest, cutting power to more than 40,000 homes and forcing the island’s high speed rail to suspend most of its services.

+The island’s authorities issued landslide warnings after an earthquake of magnitude 6 struck its northeastern coast on Thursday, hours before the typhoon approached, which was forecasted to bring rainfall of up to 900 mm (35 inches) in its northern mountains.

-Flights to and from Taiwan have been cancelled and cruise liners have been asked to delay their arrival in Shanghai.
+More than 300 flights to and from Taiwan have been cancelled and cruise liners have been asked to delay their arrival in Shanghai.
 Some trains from Shanghai have also suspended ticket sales over the weekend.

 Heavy rain and level-10 gales are expected to hit Shanghai on Friday and continue until Sunday, with 16,000 suburban residents set to be evacuated, the official Shanghai Daily reported.